Requirements Coverage-Guided Minimization for Natural Language Test Cases

 \textbf{FastText~\cite{DBLP:journals/tacl/BojanowskiGJM17}.} FastText is a word embedding model proposed by Bojanowski et al.~\cite{DBLP:journals/tacl/BojanowskiGJM17}, which extends Word2Vec by incorporating subword information.
 Each word is represented as a combination of character n-grams, enabling the model to better handle rare and out-of-vocabulary words, and to generalize more effectively—particularly in morphologically rich or noisy text.
-We used the CBOW architecture with a window size of $8$ as the configuration for FastText, according to the results of experiments in which we evaluated both CBOW and Skip-Gram architectures with window sizes ranging from $2$ to $10$ in increments of $2$.
+We used the CBOW architecture with a window size of $8$ as the FastText configuration, based on experiments evaluating both CBOW and Skip-Gram architectures with window sizes ranging from $2$ to $10$ in increments of $2$.
 We used FastText to convert each word in the test cases into a $300$-dimensional numerical vector.